jmdudek/XP-Lab2020-What-makes-words-special-Group-35/Experiments/01_pilot/README.md

-# Activation of basic level categories in the human brain based on different cue types.
+# Activation of basic level categories in the human brain based on different cue types. - Pilot Study

-This repository contains an auditory cue task based on the experiment by Edminston & Lupyan (2015).

-Edmiston P, Lupyan G. What makes words special?
-Words as unmotivated cues.
-Cognition.
-2015;143:93-100. doi:10.1016/j.cognition.2015.06.008
+This folder contains all the code for our pilot study.
+We recruited 3 participants to see if any bugs or software errors occur and collected feedback to improve the overall design.
+Moreover, we used this data to write our [analysis script](https://github.com/jmdudek/XP-Lab2020-What-makes-words-special-Group-35/tree/master/Analysis/01_pilot, that we used to analyse the main study.

 ## Experiment